civil-space/coding-challenge-frontend/README.md

 ## Bonus Objectives

-- Make the articles searchable by title
+- Make the articles searchable by title - you can pass `title` query parameter to the `/api/articles` endpoint
 - Make the articles sortable by various criteria like created date or title
 - Use a state management library such as Redux
 - Add unit tests!
 We like RSpec, Jest, and React Testing Library